What are the IoT protocols that are used for IoT connectivity? Find out the most important IoT data protocols and IoT network protocols

 - IoT network protocols

 IoT promises to connect all the devices together and enable them to exchange information like wearable, home devices, smart objects.
-All this information is gathered and analyzed to improve our lives.
-If you are new to internet of thing, you should read before going on, what is IoT and how it will impact our everyday life and work.
+If you are new to Internet of thing, you should read before going on, what is IoT and how it will impact our everyday life and work.

 But how these devices send and receive data?
 We all know HTTP protocol that makes possible to browse the net, opens web pages and so on.
 Is this protocol still useful for IoT?

 Well, the answer is yes but there are other IoT protocols that can be more efficient and suitable for low power devices.
 Before reading this article you should read how to use 8 IoT prototyping boards that make Internet of things easier.

 In this IoT protocols guide, you will find a list to the most “important” IoT data protocols used in IoT ecosystem:

 MQTT is an IoT data protocols.
 It stands for Message Queuing Telemetry Trasport.
 MQTT is a publish/subscribe message lightweight protocol.
 MQTT is a M2M (Machine to Machine) oriented protocol.
 Now it is an open standard maintained by OASIS group.
 The reference architecture is very simple and it is based on client/server.
 The client is generally a sensor that “publish” the information to the server (broker) that receives the information and dispatch it to the subscribers.
 The underlying communication is based on TCP.